nitin-1015/heat-beat/README.md

 A visual overlay highlights the region of the face being monitored, making the process transparent and user-friendly.

+Result is being updated every 3 seconds and user can also see their histroy in graph for last 20 readings

 Note : To get more accurate result, please make sure to have good camera.
 Mobile device can give you better accuracy.